alphagov/forms-admin/CONTRIBUTING.md

 ## Supported browsers

-TODO: Add browser support, once we know what we're supporting.
-For now, let's assume that we're using [the Service Manual's browsers to test in](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices).
+While the project is in beta, we're using [the Service Manual's browsers to test in](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices).
+We will reassess this at some point before our next service assessment based on usage data.

 ## Supported assistive technology

-TODO: Add assistive technology support, once we know what we're supporting.
-For now, let's assume that we're using [the Service Manual's assistive technologies to test with](https://www.gov.uk/service-manual/technology/testing-with-assistive-technologies).
+While the project is in beta, we're using [the Service Manual's assistive technologies to test with](https://www.gov.uk/service-manual/technology/testing-with-assistive-technologies).
+We will reassess this at some point before our next service assessment based on usage data.

 ## Commit hygiene